+Accounting for this pool is required.
 Direct soil N2O emissions in the project scenario result from nitrogen fertilizer application, both synthetic and organic.
 Quantification of indirect N2O emissions from nitrogen fertilizer application is highly uncertain.
-GHG benefits from this pool cannot be assured to be real and are therefore conservatively excluded from both the baseline and project scenario.49
+GHG benefits from this pool cannot be assured to be real and are therefore conservatively excluded from both the baseline and project scenar Direct soil N2O emissions in the project scenario result from nitrogen fertilizer application, both synthetic and organic.
+Quantification of indirect N2O emissions from nitrogen fertilizer application, both synthetic and organic.
+Quantification of indirect N2O emissions from nitrogen fertilizer application, both synthetic and organic.
+Quantification of indirect N2O emissions from nitrogen fertilizer application is highly uncertain.
+GHG benefits from this pool cannot be assured to be real and are therefore conservatively excluded from both the baseline and project scenario.

-$E{PR,N_2O{pv}}$ may be determined by:
+$E{PR,N_2O{p,y}}E{Fert,PR{p,y}}$ may be determined by:

-- Models meeting the criteria in Section 5 Use of Models for GHG Estimation.50 - Equations 23- 27.51
+- Models meeting the criteria in Section 5 Use of Models for GHG Estimation.51 - Equations 23- 275.52

-Equation 23: Project N2O Emissions
+Equation 23: Project N2O Emissions from Fertilizer Application

-49 Nitrogen application is assumed to be higher in the baseline scenario, crop cultivation, relative to the project scenario, grassland with or without grazing.
+50 Nitrogen application is assumed to be higher in the baseline scenario, crop cultivation, relative to the project scenario, grassland with or without grazing.

-50 Where process models require specific crops in a given year, crop selection and assignment to years shall not be done in a manner that would underestimate $C{BGB{crop},BL{b,y}}$
+51 Where process models require specific crops in a given yeareach year, crop selection and assignment to years shall not be done in a manner that would underestimate C{BGBcrop}, BL_b, .

-51 CDM A/R Methodological Tool, Estimation of direct nitrous oxide emission from nitrogen fertilization. https://cdm.unfccc.int/methodologies/ARmethodologies/tools/ar-am-tool-07-v1.pdf
+52 CDM A/R Methodological Tool, Estimation of direct nitrous oxide emission from nitrogen fertilization. https://cdm.unfccc.int/methodologies/ARmethodologies/tools/ar-am-tool-07-v1.pdf